Registration of

 • Royalty: 12.5% - 5% - 5%.

-Thus, international double taxation treaties allow for significant savings if all the requirements of the regulator are met.
+Thus, international double taxation treaties allow for significant savings if all the regulator requirements are met.

 What else do you need to know about taxes in Panama

-Panama is not offshore in the full sense of the word, because there are taxes here.
+Panama is not offshore in the complete sense of the word, because there are taxes here.

 VAT